 Now that we are in prime gardening weather, you should encourage the aging loved one under your care to take up gardening.
 As you can see, there are a number of great benefits for senior health that can be reaped from this enjoyable activity.
 If your loved one can’t get outdoors to garden, you may want to consider helping them start a mini garden on a windowsill or in a terrarium.
 These options can allow your aging loved one to experience some of the benefits of gardening and enjoy the vibrancy of new life within the safety and comfort of the indoors.

-If your aging loved one needs more help than you can provide on your own, Jefferson Park at Dandridge is here for you.
+If your aging loved one needs more help than you can provide on your own, Jefferson Park is here for you.
 Our nursing home provides senior care in a loving, home-like environment where we treat all of our residents like family.
 We have fun activities throughout the year to encourage our elders to stay active and have fun.
 Our senior care facility also offers rehabilitation and therapy services to all of our residents to help them maintain good senior health.
 To learn more about who we are and what services we offer, call us at 865-397-3163 or reach out to us online.